 Apart from our fantastic farm tour, we also enjoyed a lot of delicious food, wine, and great company.
 Thank you so much to Cascadian Farm and Feedfeed for a memorable trip!

-Cascadian Farm Organic Mirepoix Blend gets this recipe off to a great start!
+Cascadian Farm Organic Mirepoix Blend gets this Vegan Minestrone Soup off to a great start!
 Perfect for a chilly fall or winter weeknight dinner.

 - 2 tbsp olive oil